-- the CSSF may approve a SIF or SICAR whose central administration is not in Luxembourg if it has delegated its management to an AIFMD-compliant manager who performs the functions required by the AIFMD; - the valuation rules contained in the AIFM Law will apply together with the current valuation rules contained in the SICAR Law or the SIF Law; - the content of a SIF or SICAR's annual report must comply fully with the AIFM Law; - the information to be communicated to the SIF or SICAR's investors must be in line with the AIFM Law requirements; - the AIFM Law delegation rules will have to be complied with; - it will benefit from the AIFMD marketing passport; and - it must align its depositary regime with AIFMD requirements.
+- the CSSF may approve a SIF or SICAR whose central administration is not in Luxembourg if it has delegated its management to an AIFMD-compliant manager who performs the functions required by the AIFMD; - the valuation rules contained in the AIFM Law will apply together with the current valuation rules contained in the SICAR Law or the SIF Law; - the content of a SIF or SICAR's annual report must comply fully with the AIFM Law;

+- the information to be communicated to the SIF or SICAR's investors must be in line with the AIFM Law requirements; - the AIFM Law delegation rules will have to be complied with; - it will benefit from the AIFMD marketing passport; and - it must align its depositary regime with AIFMD requirements.

 As far as the reserved alternative investment fund (RAIF) is concerned, although it is neither subject to any prior regulatory approval nor any ongoing direct supervision, a RAIF must qualify as an AIF within the meaning of the AIFM Law.
 It is required to appoint an AIFMD-compliant AIFM and thus comply with all provisions of the AIFM Law.
+Similarly, only EU AIFs may opt in for the ELTIF regime.

 In terms of reporting requirements, the AIFM Law contains obligations applicable to the manager of any AIF in scope.
 For SIFs and SICARs, those requirements will apply alongside the SIF or SICAR laws specific reporting rules, which, to a large extent, have anticipated the AIFM Law reporting rules.
+ELTIFs are directly subject to the AIFM Law reporting rules, supplemented by additional requirements under the ELTIF Regulation.
 The AIFMD reporting framework mainly consists of annual reporting and disclosure to investors and regulators requirements.
 Annual reports must be prepared at least once a year and within six months following the end of the financial year for each Luxembourg AIF managed or marketed in the European Union.
 The annual reports will be audited and provided to investors upon request as well as to the CSSF.
 Disclosure to investors requirements entails communication of certain information prior to their investments (generally contained in an issuing document).
 Such information relates, inter alia, to the AIF's investment strategy and objectives, techniques it may employ and associated risks, the use of leverage and collateral and the procedures for issue and sale of shares or units.
 Further aspects that need to be disclosed are as follows:

-- the AIF's valuation procedure and pricing methodology; - a description of liquidity risk management and redemption arrangements; - a description of all fees, charges and expenses and maximum amounts thereof, which are directly or indirectly borne by the investors; - the policy on ensuring fair treatment of investors; and - · a description of any preferential treatment of investors.
+- · the AIF's valuation procedure and pricing methodology; - a description of liquidity risk management and redemption arrangements; - a description of all fees, charges and expenses and maximum amounts thereof, which are directly or indirectly borne by the investors; - the policy on ensuring fair treatment of investors; and - a description of any preferential treatment of investors.

-AIFMs are now subject to the new EU disclosure requirements with respect to the environmental, social and governance (ESG) criteria, both at the level of the AIFM itself and the level of the investment funds they manage, whether such funds have an ESG focus or not.
+AIFMs are now subject to EU disclosure requirements with respect to the environmental, social and governance (ESG) criteria, both at the level of the AIFM itself and the level of the investment funds they manage, whether such funds have an ESG focus or not.